AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

 product-area: workfront-integrations
 navigation-topic: apps-and-their-modules
 title: Adobe Journey Optimizer modules
-description: In an Adobe Workfront Fusion scenario, you can automate workflows that use Adobe Journey Optimizer, as well as connect it to multiple third-party applications and services.
+description: In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use [!DNL Adobe Journey Optimizer], as well as connect it to multiple third-party applications and services.
 author: Becky
 ---